Frequently asked questions

 Can I apply for accommodation if I am intercalating at Bristol?

 Intercalating students are guaranteed an offer of accommodation subject to the normal conditions of our accommodation guarantee.
-You will be able to apply online from 20 April, the form you will use will be separate from our main undergraduate application and can be found on our intercalating page.
+You will be able to apply online from 1 June through our application portal, more details can be found on our intercalating page.

 What options do you have for mature students?

 Mature students can apply for any of our undergraduate residences.
-If you would prefer to live with other mature students you can apply for Queen's Road, which will be a mature student residence in 2016/17.
-Orchard Heights, Winkwork House, Hiatt Baker catered and Hiatt Baker self-catered will all also have flats exclusive to mature students.
+If you would prefer to live with other mature students you can apply for Orchard Heights, Riverside, Winkwork House and Hiatt Baker which will have flats exclusive to mature students.

 If you are 21-years-old or over and wish to share with other mature students, you should indicate this on the accommodation application form and select from these residences as your preferences.